oleganza/CoreBitcoin/GLOSSARY.md

 ### Hash, Hash256

 When not speaking about arbitrary hash functions, *Hash* refers to two rounds of SHA-256.
 That is, you should compute a SHA-256 hash of your data and then another SHA-256 hash of that hash.
 It is used in *block header* hashing, *transaction* hashing, making a *merkle tree* of transactions, or computing a checksum of an *address*.
-Known as BTCHash256() in CoreBitcoin, Hash() in BitcoinQT.
+Known as BTCHash256() in EthCore, Hash() in BitcoinQT.
 It is also available in scripts as OP_HASH256.

 ### Hash160

 SHA-256 hashed with RIPEMD-160.
 It is used to produce an *address* because it makes a smaller hash (20 bytes vs 32 bytes) than SHA-256, but still uses SHA-256 internally for security.
-BTCHash160() in CoreBitcoin, Hash160() in BitcoinQT.
+BTCHash160() in EthCore, Hash160() in BitcoinQT.
 It is also available in scripts as OP_HASH160.

 ### To hash